Distributionally robust Kalman filtering with volatility uncertainty: Introduction

+BCOT is integrated into robust Kalman filtering as follows: At a given time $t$, uncertainty arises from inaccurate information about the covariance matrices of noises $Q_t$ and $R_t$.
+Additionally, the previous estimate $\Sigma_{t-1}$ of the covariance for the unobserved state $x_{t-1}$ given measurements $y_{1:t-1}$ can also be misspecified.
+We seek to devise a robust filter capable of rectifying potential errors in the previous estimate $\Sigma_{t-1}$ when the current measurement $y_t$ becomes available.
+Since two time steps, $t-1$ and $t$, are involved, it is crucial to appreciate the evolution of information flows by imposing the bicausality condition.

+In our BCOT framework, alternative models are assumed to have a linear Gaussian structure, potentially with different covariance matrices $\bar{Q}_t$, $\bar{R}_t$, and $\bar{\Sigma}_{t-1}$.
+We derive an explicit formula for our BCOT framework using the dynamic programming principle \cite{backhoff2017causal}.
+For Gaussian distributions, an explicit formula for the Wasserstein distance with the $L_2$-norm exists in the one-step case \cite{bures1969extension,givens1984class}.
+The minimax formulation reduces to a convex nonlinear semi-definite programming problem, which can be solved numerically in various ways.
+We use the $LDL^\top$ decomposition method from \cite{benson2003solving} to reformulate the semi-definite constraints as more tractable convex constraints.

+We demonstrate the effectiveness of our method through target tracking and pairs trading.
+Our framework accommodates any Kalman-like filter as the reference model.
+We employ the expectation--maximization (EM) algorithm to calibrate the reference model parameters and validate them with out-of-sample tests.
+Our results show that the BCOT method consistently outperforms the KL method \cite{zorzi2016robust}, the classical OT method \cite{nips2018kalman}, and the non-robust counterpart, providing strong empirical evidence for the benefit of the BCOT approach.

-The rest of the paper is organized as follows.
-Section \ref{sec:form} reviews the classic Kalman filtering procedures and introduces the minimax formulation based on the bi-causal OT.
+The paper is organized as follows.
+Section \ref{sec:form} reviews the classical Kalman filtering procedures and introduces the distributionally robust formulation based on BCOT.
 Section \ref{sec:convex-re} reformulates the minimax problem as a convex optimization problem.
-Section \ref{sec:example} provides two examples to demonstrate the outperformance of our bi-causal OT method.
+Section \ref{sec:example} presents two examples demonstrating the outperformance of our BCOT method.
 The code is publicly available at \url{https://github.com/hanbingyan/GaussianCOT_release}.
-Technical proofs are deferred to the Appendix \ref{sec:append}.
+Proofs are in the Appendix \ref{sec:append}.